coq/coq/doc/sphinx/language/gallina-specification-language.rst

 corresponding constructor.
 Thus here when :g:`n` equals :g:`O` we return :g:`m`, and when :g:`n` equals :g:`(S p)` we return :g:`(S (add p m))`.

-The match operator is formally described in detail in Section :ref:`Caseexpr`.
+The match operator is formally described in detail in Section :ref:`match-construction`.
 The system recognizes that in the inductive call :g:`(add p m)` the first argument actually decreases because it is a *pattern variable* coming from :g:`match n with`.